meteotest/h5pySWMR/README.md

 Note that h5pyswmr is expecting a running redis server on `localhost:6379` (on Debian based systems, `apt-get install redis-server` is all you need to do).
-These settings are hardcoded but can be modified at run time (a more elegant solution will be provided in future versions):
+These settings are hard-coded but can be modified at run time (a more elegant solution will be provided in future versions):

 ```python